mitmproxy/android-unpinner/README.md

 This tool removes certificate pinning from APKs.

 Work in progress.
-Hightlights include:
+Highlights include:

  - Does not require root.
  - Uses [`frida-apk`](https://github.com/frida/frida-tools/blob/main/frida_tools/apk.py) to mark app as debuggable.